 You can dispute any item on your credit report.
 When looking through your report, which you should do periodically, keep an eye out for anything that appears to be erroneous or duplicated.

 There are some more common errors to look for.
-Those include fraudulent accounts, false inquires, inaccurate balances, late payments that weren’t actually late, and inaccurate account statuses.
+Those include fraudulent accounts, credit card accounts labeled as closed when it shouldn’t be, false inquiries, inaccurate balances, inaccurate late payment records, and inaccurate account statuses.

 Sometimes these errors are the result of identity theft (fraudulent accounts).
-Sometimes they are just mistakes the creditors or even the bureaus themselves made.
+Sometimes they are just mistakes like an incorrect phone number or contact information that the creditors or even the bureaus themselves made.

 When you have difficult situations to resolve, it may be worthwhile to hire a reputable credit repair company.
 They will know exactly what your situation needs in order to resolve quickly.